Advance your career

 The Master of Communication (Professional) program will equip you with the skills to focus on interpersonal and group interactions in the workplace; communication challenges posed by an increasingly diverse and virtual workforce; planning for internal and external communication in private, public, and nonprofit organisations; media relations; and management of risks, among other topics.

-Master of Communication (Professional) comprises 13 subjects, as follows:
+Master of Communication (Professional) comprises 165cp, as follows:

 - Professional Portfolio (45cp)* (COMN73-100)